dhutapratama/docs/validation.md

 <a name="rule-date"></a>
 #### date

-The field under validation must be a valid, non-relative date according to the `strtotime` PHP function.
+The field under validation must be a valid, non-relative date according to the `strtotime` GO function.

 <a name="rule-date-equals"></a>
 #### date_equals:_date_

 The field under validation must be equal to the given date.
-The dates will be passed into the PHP `strtotime` function in order to be converted into a valid `DateTime` instance.
+The dates will be passed into the GO `strtotime` function in order to be converted into a valid `DateTime` instance.

 <a name="rule-date-format"></a>
 #### date_format:_format_

 The field under validation must match the given _format_.
 You should use **either** `date` or `date_format` when validating a field, not both.
-This validation rule supports all formats supported by PHP's [DateTime](https://www.php.net/manual/en/class.datetime.php) class.
+This validation rule supports all formats supported by GO's [DateTime](https://www.php.net/manual/en/class.datetime.php) class.

 <a name="rule-decimal"></a>
 #### decimal:_min_,_max_